 Most companies tend to sell stuff by focusing on the “our product is the best on the market” idea.
 From what we’ve seen and experimented on our own when it comes to learning and self-improvement, that’s not necessarily the case.
-Of … Continue reading
+Of course, you’ll need a top-notch product that your clients can use with ease.
+That product …

 When you take our free email course Irish for Beginners, we ask you to email us “What’s holding you back?”
-Here’s what Dawn emailed us recently: The biggest thing that’s holding me back is lack of access to other Gaelic … Continue reading
+Here’s what Dawn emailed us recently: The biggest thing that’s holding me back is lack of access to other Gaelic speakers!
+I feel a language is a bit useless – unless you have someone to …

 Limerick, April 1 2016 – Bitesize Irish Garlic would like to apologise to all our customers.
 It’s come to our attention that there’s been wide-spread confusion, and it’s our fault.